nexusformat/definitions/impatient/NXImpatient.rst

 monitor:NXmonitor
-    This group contains the counting information: which preset was used, how long we counted, monitor counts etc.
+    This group contains the counting information: which preset was used, how long we counted, monitor counts, etc.

-data:NXdata
-    This is a convenience group.
-It is supposed to hold the most important data items of the experiment.
-A general plotting program ought to be able to look at this group alone and put up a default plot of the experiment.

 The NeXus Processed Data Hierarchy
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This is simplified hierarchy style applicable to the results of data reduction or data analysis applications.
+This is a simplified hierarchy style applicable to the results of data reduction or data analysis applications.
 Such results can consist of large multidimensional arrays.
 So it can be advisable to use NeXus for storing such data::